frederic-perez/AmE-dictionary/data/idioms.md

 __What’s the catch?__ What’s the problem, drawback, detriment, or risk that I’m not privy to or able to see? _Why are you selling this for so little?
 What’s the catch?_
 __what’s the deal?__
 __what’s up with__
+__wheel man__ The driver of an escape vehicle during some kind of crime, especially a robbery.
+Sometimes spelled as a single word.
 __wheels are turning, the__ Things have begun developing, unfolding, or progressing. _That gets your wheels turning._
 __when in Rome (do as the Romans do)__ _proverb_ One should do what is customary or typical in a particular place or setting, especially when one is a tourist. _I don’t love cotton candy, but we are at a carnival.
 When in Rome, right?_
 __when it comes to (someone or something)__
 __when pigs can fly__ At a time that will never come to pass.
 (Used to show skepticism or cynicism over someone’s hypothetical remark.)
 __when pigs fly__ :three: Never, impossible.
 __when the chips are down__ :three: When a situation has become especially difficult, desperate, or hard to recover from.
 The expression alludes to having a low amount of poker chips, which means that one may soon lose. _You can tell a lot about a person’s character from how they act when the chips are down._
+__when the rubber hits the road__ The point at which someone’s or something’s efforts, resolve, or viability are put to the test; the point at which things become truly or meaningfully challenging.
 __when the stakes are low__ When the stakes are low, it means that there is little to lose in a given situation.
 This can refer to a situation in which the potential rewards or losses are minimal, or a situation in which the potential consequences of an action are not serious.
 It can also refer to a situation in which the outcome of a decision is not particularly important or significant.
+__where (one) stands__
 __where the sun doesn’t shine__
 __where there’s a will, there’s a way__ _proverb_ If one is motivated enough to do something, they will find a way to do it. _Don’t tell me it’s impossible.
 Where there’s a will, there’s a way.
 And we’re going to find that way._
 __wherever you go, there you are__ :two: _proverb_ No matter where you go, you can’t escape yourself. _Sure, you’ll get some distance from your family when you move to Alaska, but your problems will be there too.
 Wherever you go, there you are._